Rich, nutty, flavorful sesame oil is used in various Asian cuisine, besides, it is a very versatile oil.

 Although you are using sesame oil with several health benefits (and yes it is tasty), you should care about the consumption per day of sesame oil. (if you intake.)

 Might Increase Cancer Risks?

 Linoleic acid has many health benefits for us such as lowering bad cholesterol levels.

-However, it can decrease good cholesterol at the same time, which may cause allergies and arteriosclerosis, and increase the risk of carcinogenesis when you consume linoleic acid for long-term with the large amount.
+However, it can decrease good cholesterol at the same time, which may cause allergies and arteriosclerosis, and increase the risk of carcinogenesis when you consume linoleic acid for long-term with large amount.

 HOW TO CHOOSE HEALTHY SESAME OIL

 Some cheap sesame oils use contaminated sesame seeds with pesticides.